medcomdk/dk-ehmi-sbdh/input/pagecontent/ehmiSBDH.md

 Encoding will have the following outcome space for ReceiptAcknowledgement and ReceiptException in the pilot:
 - "UTF-8"

-## ehmiSbdhxsd schemas
+## ehmiSbdh xsd-schemas

-All ehmiSbdhxsd files can be found via the [download-page](downloads.html), but an overview of what they most importantly contain can be seen here:
+All ehmiSbdh xsd-files can be found via the [download-page](downloads.html), but an overview of what they most importantly contain can be seen here:

 (all files open in new window)
 <!-- br -->